 This track offers courses in language structure and variation, language universals, linguistic analysis and sociolinguistics.
 It helps prepare students for careers related to language or language teaching or for graduate work in Linguistics or a related discipline.

-There is also an accelerated program available to enrolled seniors.
-Students choosing this fast-track option are eligible to take up to twelve graduate credits while still completing undergraduate coursework, placing them within a year of obtaining their Master’s degree upon graduating with their Bachelor’s.
+A Combined BA/MA in Linguistics Degree Pathway is available to qualified seniors.
+Students choosing this fast-track option are eligible to take up to 12 graduate credits while completing undergraduate coursework, placing them within a year of obtaining their master’s degree upon graduating with their bachelor’s.

 College to Career